 “Better is possible.
 It does not take genius.
 It takes diligence.
 It takes moral clarity.
 It takes ingenuity.
 And above all, it takes a willingness to try.”

-We congratulate both students on this tremendous accomplishment and thank the Dryer Family for their generous contributions to our college.
+We congratulate both students on this tremendous accomplishment and thank the Dyer Family for their generous contributions to our college.